 - For Summer Research grants- Mid-August

-If you are a faculty partner to a student receiving a stipend in the Summer Research Grant:
+If your student is receiving a stipend in the Summer Research Grant:

 You are responsible for making sure your student is working the number of hours indicated in their stipend request.
-If the student is not working their hours, please contact the URC office.
-Students are not eligible to begin work until they fill out the necessary paperwork and pass a background check, supplied by the URC coordinator.
+If the student is not working the appropriate hours, please contact the URC.
+Students are not eligible to begin work until they complete the necessary paperwork and pass a background check, supplied by the URC coordinator.

 If you have any questions, please contact firstname.lastname@example.org or 303-871-4301.